50 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is stress management safe for pregnant women?
+What prior data suggests that these stress management techniques are safe for pregnant women?

 GC